Regina, Saskatchewan: Sports

 Located at Evraz Place, Mosaic Stadium is an open-air stadium that is the home arena for the CFL's Saskatchewan Roughriders.

 The Saskatchewan Roughriders of the Canadian Football League play their home games at Mosaic Stadium in Regina.
 Formed in 1910 as the Regina Rugby Club and renamed the Regina Roughriders in 1924 and the Saskatchewan Roughriders in 1946, the "Riders" are a community-owned team with a loyal fan base; out-of-town season ticket holders often travel 300–400 km or more to attend home games.
-The team has won the Grey Cup on four occasions, in 1966, 1989, 2007, and 2013.
+The team has won the Grey Cup on five occasions, in 1966, 1989, 2007, 2013, and 2025.
 Regina is also home to a successful women's football team, the Regina Riot of the Western Women's Canadian Football League.
 The Riot have won three league championships, in 2015, 2017, and 2018.

 Other sports teams in Regina include the four-time Memorial Cup champion Regina Pats of the Western Hockey League, the Regina Thunder of the Canadian Junior Football League, the Prairie Fire of the Rugby Canada Super League, the Regina Red Sox of the Western Canadian Baseball League, and the University of Regina's Regina Cougars/Regina Rams of U Sports.
 Regina is also where all Water Polo players from Saskatchewan centralize, Regina's team being Water Polo Armada.

 Regina's curling teams have distinguished the city for many decades.
 Richardson Crescent commemorates the Richardson curling team of the 1950s.
 In recent years Olympic Gold medal winner Sandra Schmirler and her rink occasioned vast civic pride; the Sandra Schmirler Leisure Centre in east Regina commemorates her.
 Regina held the 1973, 1983, and 2011 World Men's Curling Championship.
 The city has two curling clubs: The Caledonian and the Highland.

 North-east of the city lies Kings Park Speedway, a ⅓-mile paved oval used for stock car racing since the late 1960s.
 Regina hosted the Western Canada Summer Games in 1975, and again in 1987, as well as being the host city for the 2005 Canada Summer Games.
 Regina also held the 2014 North American Indigenous Games.